As pet owners, we want the best for our pets. Especially when it comes to their health.

 But no matter how much positive news you hear about these products, the thought of giving your pet “pot” is a bit worrying to say the least.

-In this article I am going to debunk some common misconceptions about CBD oils and other cannabis pet supplements.
+So today I am going to debunk some common misconceptions about CBD oils and other cannabis pet supplements.

 I’ll specifically look at whether CBD oils can make pets high, and will always direct you to an awesome line of CBD pet products I’ve tried for myself.